SUS Resident Research Scholar Awards

 The awardee will be expected to provide the SUS office with an interim written report on the status of their research by December 31, 2023.
 The awardee will then be required to appear at the 2025 Academic Surgical Congress to provide a final report on their research in a special session of the Scholarship and Executive Committees and at the AAS/SUS Research Awards Session.
 All travel and registration funds for presentation at the ASC should be covered by the grant.

 Applications must be submitted using the online submission site which will close Friday, June 30, 2023 at 5:00PM Pacific Time.
 All files must be uploaded by the applicant IN PDF FORMAT (REQUIRED).
 Grants which are incomplete or do not follow the page limits or formatting guidelines will not be reviewed.

 Applicants are encouraged to consult with their institution’s contracts and grants office for information regarding processing requirements for grant applications prior to submission and ensure compliance with institutional policies and procedures.
 While each institution’s policies differ, many require notification of intent to submit a proposal at least one month prior to the application submission deadline.
 Familiarize yourself with any institutional deadlines you must meet, and allow plenty of time for the review and authorization process, as well as delays or unforeseen circumstances that may arise.
 Applications submitted after the deadline will not be accepted.

 The application process consists of the following steps:

 Applicants must create an application.
-The application link will be available on April 11, 2022.
+The application link will go live in early April 2023.

 Complete the General Information section, which includes your contact information as well as the Primary and Secondary (if applicable) Institution information.